 So I know where you're going with this.

-He's comparing the pro he's comparing two different programs.
+But that's really comparing two different programs.

-That's not what we're doing anyway.
+That's not what we're doing anywhere.

-This this program has nothing to do with what we try to do to make airports and airplanes secure.
+This program has nothing to do with what we try to do to make airports and airplanes secure.

-And and and Leahy knows it.
+And Leahy knows it.

 He's purposely trying to confuse the issues here because these people, Leahy and the like, want you and as many Americans as possible to think that George Bush is spying on you, that George Bush wants you in jail, that George Bush wants to learn what you're doing in your private life.